wmpowell8/pygame-tetrominoes/README.md

 As for why everything's in Russian...
 I wasn't able to get other languages to load via JSON.
 I used Google Translate to create all this Russian text for the game as I do not know the language.
 Why is the default language Russian?
 The original concept for the game was invented in Russia, and I wanted it to feel more traditional at first.

 This game was originally called "обычный клон тетриса" which means "ordinary Tetris clone" in Russian, but I renamed it due to potential copyright issues.
 I probably would have been fine though.

-This version of the game was originally going to be called "public beta .0", but after reading about versioning conventions, I decided to call it a0.0.0, "a" meaning "alpha".